Get Wild and Explore | Haerenga Mātātoa – Kia Rikarika me te Hōpara

 You'll have the opportunity to learn more about the wider environment, as well as learn teamwork skills, make real decisions and accept real consequences, and gain self-confidence.
 You'll probably end up outside your comfort zone at times, but you'll be kept safe with training and supervision.
 The result will be experiences you'll remember forever—you won't regret a minute of it!

-Here’s a LIST OF IDEAS that you could do for your Adventurous Journey, Expedition or Exploration, or use as a starting point to create a programme of your own.
-The Department of Conservation (DoC) website is also a great site to look for ideas in your area.
+Here’s a List of Ideas that you could do for your Adventurous Journey or use as a starting point to create a programme of your own.

-You must adequate structured learning in bush craft before undertaking your Practice Journey as there are some critical skills you need to learn.
+All participants must undergo suitable training to have the appropriate skills and knowledge to confidently undertake their journey.
 This is training on topics such as leadership, trip planning, map reading and survival skills.
-It's all about keeping you safe in the outdoors - safety of participants is the top priority.
+It's all about keeping you safe in the outdoors – safety of participants is the top priority.

 All training must be undertaken with an Accredited Provider or through your Award Unit.
-At Bronze and Silver levels, there is an option to do your training online, however you can only do the online training once eg: if you do online training at Bronze level, you must do practical, hands-on training at Silver Level.
+At Bronze and Silver levels, there is an option to do your training online, however you can only do the online training once e.g. if you do online training at Bronze level, you must do practical, hands-on training at Silver Level.
 This is to ensure you are well trained to survive and thrive in New Zealand's great outdoors.
-Online training can be found here.
-Some of the Providers listed here are Accredited Providers.

 2 days and 1 night, with 6 hours of activity per day.

-2 1/2 days and 2 nights, with 7 hours of activity per day.
+Minimum 2 days and 1 night, with 7 hours of activity per day.

-3 days and 2 nights, with 8 hours of activity per day.
+Minimum 2 days and 1 night, with 8 hours of activity per day.

 For the Qualifying Journey, the team is required to be self-sufficient and independent.
 The requirements for each level of the Award are: